-58. Our trails currently prohibit the use of motorized vehicles identified as a potential trail to support the use of ATVs.
-Woul use on the Ripley Rail Trail?
-Required Multi Choice | Skipped: 0 | Answered: 325 (100%) Yes No Unsure 0% 10% 20% Answer choices Yes No Unsure Total
+58. Our trails currently prohibit the use of motorized vehicles (e.g. ATV's).
+The Ripley Apple Rail Trail has been identified as a potential trail to support the use of ATVs.
+Would you be in favour of extending access to ATV use on the Ripley Rail Trail?
+Required

+Multi Choice | Skipped: 0 | Answered: 325 (100%)